Geocodio/docs/source.html.md

 ## v1.9

+*Released on January 16, 2026*

+* Secondary address lines (unit, apartment, suite numbers) are now used to determine [unit-level coordinates](#geocoding-with-unit-numbers) when available.
+A new `sub_accuracy_type` field with value `"unit"` indicates when unit-level precision is returned.
+This works for both forward and reverse geocoding.

 *Released on January 6, 2026*

 * Added new [Distance](#distance) endpoints for calculating distances and travel times between locations